bwlabToronto/MLV_toolbox/README.md

 In this example, 28 represents the object angle degree that the medial axis is thresholded at.
 For further information, please refer to the book: [Medial Representations](https://link.springer.com/book/10.1007/978-1-4020-8658-8).
 The higher the threshold, the less of medial axis branches are retained in the final representation.

 The final MAT includes the following attributes in its data structure:
-- skeleton
+- distance_map (step b)
-- distance_map
+- AOF (step c)
-- AOF
+- skeleton (step d)

 For a runnable matlab live code (.mlx) with more examples to run, please refer to the [script](https://github.com/bwlabToronto/MLV_toolbox/blob/main/Demos/getMedialAxis.mlx).